oneananda/AWS_Operations/Learning/015 AWS S3/005 AWS S3 Encryption/README.md

    - You must provide the same key when retrieving the encrypted data.

    **Use Case**: Best when you want full control of encryption keys, ensuring AWS never has access to them.

+### 2. **CSE (Client-Side Encryption)**:
+   **Client-Side Encryption (CSE)** involves encrypting the data on the client side (before it is sent to AWS) and decrypting it on the client side as well.
+In this case, AWS stores only the encrypted data, and the key never touches AWS infrastructure.